willirwin/websrc_cbw/README.md

 # websrc_cbw

-Lightweight ControlByWeb-style demo UI and local dev server (Node) for an IoT control panel.
+Lightweight ControlByWeb-style demo UI and local dev server (Python/Flask) for an IoT control panel.

 ## What this repo does
 - Serves a single-page control dashboard (`index.html`) plus admin setup screens.